Dumbotron6/Obsidian_Vault/Study Notes/System Design/System Design.md

 > * A web server reads user data from a slave database.
 > * A web server routes any data-modifying operations to the master database.
 This includes write, update, and delete operations.

+## Caching

+A cache is a temporary storage area that stores the result of expensive responses or frequently accessed data in memory so that subsequent requests are served more quickly.
+If an application access the database frequently, the performance is affected.

+A *cache tier* is a temporary data store layer.
+When the web server needs data, it checks the cache first.
+If the data exists there, it is returned to the web server.
+If data does not exist, the database is accessed to fetch the data and returned to the web server and also added to the cache.
+This caching strategy is called *read-through cache*.
+There are other strategies. #lookupmore

+### Considerations

+* Data that is read frequently but modified infrequently needs to be stored in cache.
+Cache data is stored in volatile memory ([[../Quick lookup#Volatile memory|^]]) so it is not recommended to store persistent data ([[../Quick lookup#Persistent data|^]]).
+It the server restarts, all data in the cache is lost.
+* Expiration policy: Expiration date needs to be set for the data that is stored in cache.
+This will help in obsolete data being stored in cache.
+* Consistency: This involves keeping the data store and the cache in sync.
+Inconsistency can happen because data-modifying operations on the data store and cache are not in a single transaction.
+* Failures: Multiple cache servers across different data centers are recommended to avoid single point of failure or SPOF ([[../Quick lookup#Single Pont of Failure or SPOF|^]]).
+* Eviction Policy: Once the cache is full, any requests to add items to the cache might cause existing items to be removed.
+This is called cache eviction.
+Least-recently-used (LRU) is the most popular cache eviction policy.
+Other eviction policies, such as the Least Frequently Used (LFU) or First in First Out (FIFO), can be adopted to satisfy different use cases.

+## Content delivery network (CDN)

+A CDN is a network of geological locations that is used to store and deliver static content such as HTML, JavaScript, etc. CDN servers cache static data.
+Dynamic content caching is also possible. #lookupmore

+When a user visits a website, a CDN server closest to the user will deliver static content.
+The farther away the user is from the CDN, the slower the website will load.
+Similar to cache, if the data is not present in the CDN, it requests it from the origin i.e., the web server.
+The data includes which includes optional HTTP header *Time-to-Live (TTL)* which describes how long the image is cached.

+### Considerations

+* CDNs are run by third-party providers, and you are charged for data transfers in and out of the CDN.
+* Cache expiry: The cache expiry time should neither be too long nor too short.
+If it is too long, the content might no longer be fresh.
+If it is too short, it can cause repeat reloading of content from origin servers to the CDN.
+*  CDN fallback: If there is a temporary CDN outage, clients should be able to detect the problem and request resources from the origin.
+*  Invalidating files: You can remove a file from the CDN before it expires by performing one of the following operations:
+	* Invalidate the CDN object using APIs provided by CDN vendors.
+	* Use object versioning to serve a different version of the object.
+To version an object, you can add a parameter to the URL, such as a version number.
+For example, version number 2 is added to the query string: image.png?v=2.

+>[!todo] Advantages
+>1.
+Static assets (JS, CSS, images, etc.,) are no longer served by web servers.
+They are fetched from the CDN for better performance.
+>2.
+The database load is lightened by caching data.